marcov/non-tech-notes/docs/English/dictionary.md

 **Hinder**: make it difficult, (for someone) to do sth, for sth to happen

+**Holistic**: parts of something are intimately interconnected, and should be viewed as a whole.

 **Hubris**: excessive pride or self-confidence

+## I

+**Idiosyncrasy**:

+- Personal peculiarity, mode of behaviour, or way of thought unique to someone.

+- (Medical) An abnormal physical reaction by an individual to a food or drug.

 ## M
 **Moot**: Something suggested up for discussion, often discussed